 “We don’t go deeper with God by reflecting more on ourselves, or even by reading God’s Word to look for insight about ourselves.
 Roots of spiritual growth develop as we seek God for who He is and allow Him to do the transforming work in our hearts that we can never do on our own.”

-Find more via Phylicia’s website and purchase Stop Calling Me Beautiful on Amazon.
-Phylicia shares frequently on Instagram and Facebook.
+Purchase Stop Calling Me Beautiful on Amazon.
+Phylicia shares frequently on her blog, Instagram and Facebook.
 Topics range from teaching theology, studying Scripture and Bible and church history.
 I also recommend her free Bible Study email course.